 Neurologist and Picador author Oliver Sacks is celebrating the 40th anniversary of the UK publication of his book Awakenings.

 Oliver Sacks discusses how his experiences of drug-taking have enabled him to better understand the symptoms he sees in his patients

 Very sad to hear of the passing of the wonderful actor John Heard.
 Is was an honor to have him playing in the movie of Awakenings alongside Robin Williams.
 We will remember always his deep humanity as well as his amazing performances (with Jeff Bridges) in Cutter's Way, among many other films.

 Thanks everyone for remembrances of Oliver Sacks on his 84th birthday.
 Wherever he is, he is glowing mightily, and thinking "Polonium!"

 oliversacks - one month ago

-Our Favorite Books of 2016 - one month ago
+Our Favorite Books of 2016 - 7 months ago